apache/nuttx/configs/sama5d3x-ek/README.txt

   A AT24C512 Serial EEPPROM was used for tested I2C.
 There are other I2C/TWI devices on-board, but the serial EEPROM is the simplest test.

-  The Serial EEPROM was mounted on an external adaptor board and connected to the SAMA5D3x-EK thusly:
+  There is, however, no AT24 EEPROM on board the SAMA5D3x-EK:  The Serial EEPROM was mounted on an external adaptor board and connected to the SAMA5D3x-EK thusly:

     - VCC -- VCC
     - GND -- GND